MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-manage-fields.md

     > [!IMPORTANT]
     > Your column is not yet saved and created, until you save the changes to the table.

-10. Click or tap **Save table** to finalize your changes and save them to the Common Data Service.
+10. Click or tap **Save Table** to finalize your changes and save them to the Common Data Service.

     You're notified when the operation is completed successfully.
 If the operation is unsuccessful, an error message indicates the issues that occurred and how you can fix them.